cdeboever3/deboever-sf3b1-2015/README.md

 Figshare.

-If you have any trouble replicating the results, please let me know using Github's issues.
+If you have any trouble replicating the results, please let me know using Github's issue tracker.
 If you are having trouble installing dependencies, try the help resources for those software.

 ### Overview